Brodmann area 9

 Brodmann area 9, or BA9, refers to a cytoarchitecturally defined portion of the frontal cortex in the brain of humans and other primates.
+Its cytoarchitecture is referred to as granular due to the concentration of granule cells in layer IV.
 It contributes to the dorsolateral and medial prefrontal cortex.

 Functions

-The area is involved in short term memory, evaluating recency, overriding automatic responses, verbal fluency, error detection, auditory verbal attention, inferring the intention of others, inferring deduction from spatial imagery, inductive reasoning, attributing intention, sustained attention involved in counting a series of auditory stimuli, and displays lower levels of energy consumption in individuals suffering from bipolar disorder.
+Research has identified the area as being variously involved in short term memory, verbal fluency, error detection, auditory verbal attention, and inductive reasoning; functions also include evaluating recency, overriding automatic responses, inferring the intention of others, inferring deduction from spatial imagery, and attributing intention.
+In one investigation, the area saw engagement while study participants counted a series of auditory stimuli.
+The area displays lower levels of energy consumption in individuals suffering from bipolar disorder.

-The area found on the left hemisphere is at least partially responsible for empathy, idioms, processing pleasant and unpleasant emotional scenes, self criticisms and attention to negative emotions.
+The area found on the left hemisphere is at least partially responsible for working memory, empathy, idiom comprehension, and self-criticism.
+Additional capabilities encompass processing pleasant and unpleasant emotional scenes, and attending to negative emotions.

-On the right hemisphere the region is involved in attributing intention, theory of mind, suppressing sadness, working memory, spatial memory, recognition, recall, recognizing the emotions of others, planning, calculation, semantic and perceptual processing of odors, religiosity, and attention to positive emotions.
+On the right hemisphere, the region is involved in the attribution of intention, theory of mind, working memory, and spatial memory.
+Recognition and recall are also capabilities, while further functions in this area encompass planning, calculation, religiosity, semantic and perceptual processing of odors, recognition of others' emotions, and attention to positive emotions.